ram-sridhar/ram-sridhar.github.io/clim680/proposal.md

 Zebiak-Cane (ZC; Zebiak and Cane 1987)

-The ZC model is used to perform control and sensitivity experiments which will help to disentagle the ambiguity surrounding the relative importance of low-frequency and high-frequency wind forcing on El Niño development given the western Pacific is primed with positive ocean heat content anomlaies.
+The ZC model is used to perform control and sensitivity experiments which will help to disentagle the ambiguity surrounding the relative importance of low-frequency and high-frequency wind forcing on El Niño development.

 ## Proposed Analysis